-In this guide, however, I want to tell you about cold wallets - why they’re superior to hot ones, their pros, and cons, price ranges and give you a list of the best cold storage wallets out there.
+In this guide, however, I want to tell you about cold wallets (Ledger Nano S, Trezor, and others) - why they’re superior to hot ones, their pros, and cons, price ranges and give you a list of the best cold storage wallets out there.

 We’ll go over the definitions, compare and contrast cold wallets with the hot ones, list both of their benefits and drawbacks, and see if we can find a clear winner.

 The terms “hot wallet” and “cold wallet” are used to differentiate cryptocurrency wallets.
 Make no mistake, though, for it’s not the temperature that these terms differentiate.